GoBoundless/trello-hipchat-bot/README.md

 trello-hipchat-bot
 ==================

 This bot is designed to be run as a free Heroku project.
-You will need to set a few environment variables, for example:
+As with any good [12 Factor App](http://www.12factor.net/config), you will need to set a few environment variables.
+For example:

 ```bash
 heroku config:set --app my-new-heroku-app \